mainmatter/ember-simple-auth/README.md

 ## Usage

-Ember.SimpleAuth only requires 2 routes and one template/controller.
+Ember.SimpleAuth only requires one route and one template/controller.
 To enable it it's best to use a custom initializer:

 ```js